Salesforce is a powerful tool that can help any business create more robust marketing and sales plans.

 Because of the nature of CRM programs and the information that they enable businesses to compile, they can also help sales teams create better, more personalized ways to sell with a concept called account-based selling.
 This can be extremely valuable for businesses who do a lot of high-value or low-volume transactions – it’s a good fit for businesses who sell office furniture B2B as opposed to a company that sells t-shirts B2C.

-Overall, account-based selling can be more upfront work for a seller, but can present a business with a better payoff than some traditional sales methods, including relying on leads and call calling companies.
+Overall, account-based selling can be more upfront work for a seller but can present a business with a better payoff than some traditional sales methods, including relying on leads and cold calling companies.
 By being able to focus on higher quality marketing materials and messages rather than higher volume, businesses can connect with their customers and increase conversions.

 Salesforce is an excellent account-based marketing tool.
 If you’re already using Salesforce, or trying to decide if it’s the right program for your CRM needs, here are some of the benefits it can offer in the way of account-based marketing and sales.